VAID: Indexing View Designs in Visual Analytics System: Introduction

-As a result, we gained 442 visualization designs from 124 VA systems.
-We conducted an in-depth analysis of the knowledge base and obtained insights into the patterns of visual analytics designs.
-To further demonstrate the usefulness of the knowledge base, we developed an interface for \system{} and conducted a user study with 12 participants.
-Specifically, we asked participants to retrieve designs for specific analytical tasks, data types, mark types, etc. The participants were allowed to explore the retrieved designs freely and requested to explain the visual encodings.
-User feedback showed that the knowledge base could help them retrieve diverse and useful visual designs, and our specification facilitates their understanding of the visual encodings.
-In general, the major contribution of this paper is an open-source knowledge base that covers analytical tasks, data types, visual encodings, and compositions of VA designs.
-Specifically, the contributions of this paper include \begin{compactitem}[$\diamond$] \item user requirements for understanding and indexing visualizations in VA, which are derived from a workshop study with 12 VA researchers; \item an open-source knowledge base for visual analytics, \system{}\footnote{\url{https://kb4va.github.io/}}, with an analysis of the visualization compositions and property distributions; and \item a user study to demonstrate the usefulness of \system{}, where the implications and lessons learned in design inspiration are also reported. \end{compactitem}
+Based on the user feedback from the workshop study, we formulated an index structure named \system{} for VA designs inspired by Vega-Lite~\cite{satyanarayan2016vega}. \system{} enables an expressive characterization of visualizations with analytical tasks and visual designs.
+To ensure the coverage and comprehensiveness of the index, we iteratively labeled the view designs and refined the keys and values of the index structure.
+As a result, we gained 442 view designs from 124 VA systems and formed an informative index structure for them.
+To demonstrate the usefulness of \system{}, we conducted a user study using a prototype for the exploration of \system{} with 12 participants.
+Specifically, we asked participants to query designs for specific analytical tasks, data types, mark types, etc. User feedback showed that \system{} could help them query diverse and useful visual designs, thereby aiding their design exploration.
+Leveraging the usefulness of VAID in presenting view designs, we proceeded to conduct an in-depth analysis and obtained findings into the patterns of VA view designs.
+Finally, we concluded our research by discussing future directions and limitations.
+The contributions of this paper include: \begin{itemize} \item requirements for understanding and indexing views in VA derived from a workshop study; \item an effective index structure \system{} for VA designs (including analytical tasks and visual designs); \item a user study based on an exploration prototype\footnote{\url{https://VIS-VAID.github.io/}} to demonstrate the usefulness of \system{}; \item an in-depth analysis of existing view designs and research opportunities based on VAID. \end{itemize}